-This year’s jurisprudence learning module focuses on documentation and record keeping.
-You can access this module by logging in to your member profile.
+The 2017 jurisprudence learning module focused on documentation and record keeping.
+You can access this module by logging in to your online profile.

 Documentation and record keeping are a vital part of registered nursing practice.
 Your documentation must provide all relevant facts and demonstrate evidence of the nursing process.
-Regardless of what format you use to document, quality documentation and record keeping are a part of meeting the Standards of Practice for Registered Nurses and the Standards of Practice for Registered Nurses on the Extended Practice Register.
+Regardless of what format you use to document, quality documentation and record keeping are a part of meeting the practice expectations, which you can find on our resources page or at the bottom of this page.

 Quality documentation means that the elements of the nursing process are evident in your documentation.
 Click here to download a printable documentation checklist to make sure you are meeting documentation requirements.